Nimal Senanayake: Literary and Artistic contributions

 Senanayake is an author of non medical books and a scriptwriter as well as a scientific researcher, and has scripted several television dramas and documentaries shown on national television.
-One of the famous teledrama is "Ella langa walawwa" that was initially broadcast on 1988.
+One of the famous teledrama is "Ella langa walawwa" that was initially broadcast in 1988.
 The work has a strong bias towards medical issues such as psychoanalysis and living with epilepsy but draws on adaptations of work by Maupassant and Wilkie Collins., He is also a vocalist, and has performed at several venues.